Aliases for CHRM2 Gene

 GeneCards Summary for CHRM2 Gene

 CHRM2 (Cholinergic Receptor Muscarinic 2) is a Protein Coding gene.
-Diseases associated with CHRM2 include peripartum cardiomyopathy and cardiomyopathy, dilated, 1nn.
+Diseases associated with CHRM2 include peripartum cardiomyopathy and bladder neck obstruction.
 Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for CHRM2 Gene